-For details and application, search for Req. # 113491 at UW Hires.
+Full description and application instructions, see Req. # 158200 at UW Hires.

 Center for the Study of Health Risk Behaviors

-Postdoctoral Fellowship in Alcohol Research
+Psychology Training in Alcohol Research (PTAR) Fellowship

-This is a two-year appointment, commencing no earlier than July 1st and no later than December 31st of each year, within the Department of Psychiatry & Behavioral Sciences and the Addictive Behaviors Research Center in the Department of Psychology at the University of Washington, and is funded by the National Institute on Alcohol Abuse and Alcoholism (Principal Investigator, Mary Larimer).
+Investigator, Dr. Mary Larimer).
 This fellowship will provide training for individuals who wish to pursue a career in alcohol research, with an emphasis on the etiology and prevention of problem drinking and alcohol dependence.
 As this topic will be approached from both psychosocial and bio‐behavioral perspectives, individuals with

 Psychiatry & Behavioral Sciences